-This calculator will compute the number of years it will take for you to save up one million dollars, based on your current savings and future monthly deposits.
+This calculator quickly estimates the number of years it will take for you to save up one million dollars, based on your current savings, future monthly deposits & your anticipated rate of return on saved capital.

 Making Your Million